radsystems-app/Radsystems-Studio-Docs/pages/page-design.md

 * **ThemeColor**: You can choose the color for the theme that will be applied to the form wizard.
 * **WrapInCard**: The option allows you to specify if the component will be contained in the Card element.
 * **WrapperClass**: You can set the text style, color, margins and padding for the component through the CSS Class Builder.
+### Step Component Properties
+* **Header Title**: You can set the title for the step tab of the form wizard.
+* **Header Subtittle**: You can set the subtitle for the step tab of the form wizard.
+* **FormPage**: You can specify which page will be included in the step view.
+* **Header icon**: You can set an icon for the step tab.
+* **PreviousButtonText**: Here you can set a caption for the button that the component includes to access the previous step.
+* **NextButtonText**: Here you can set a caption for the button that the component includes to access the next step.